Get the Best WordPress Backup

 However, remember to replace local-site with the custom name of your folder.

 This will open the Duplicator installer.
-Scroll down to Setup, where you’ll enter your new database information:
+Scroll down to Setup, where you’ll enter your new database information.

 MAMP database setup

-Be sure to enter the new database name.
+Enter the new database name.
 For local sites, the host name is localhost and the user is root.
 Usually, you can leave the password blank, but this could also be root.

 After this, hit Validate to test the database.
-Review any notices, accept the terms and notices, and continue:
+Review any notices, accept the terms and notices, and continue.

 Validate local site install

-Just like we did with the LocalWP site, you’ll need to confirm your installation settings:
+Just like we did with the LocalWP site, you’ll need to confirm your installation settings.

 Install MAMP local site